chromaui/chromatic-docs/monorepos.md

 A common pattern in modern web development is monorepos -- having a single repository that contains multiple distinct projects.
 As a monorepo can be associated with many Chromatic projects, there are a few tips that can help with using Chromatic with a monorepo.

-## Running Chromatic from a subproject

-Chromatic doesn't assume anything about how you run the CLI, so there is no reason that you cannot run it from inside a subproject.
-Ensure you pass the correct project token, and it will work fine.
+Chromatic doesn’t assume anything about how you run the CLI.
+This means you can run it from inside any project or subproject so long as you pass the correct project token.

 ## Running Chromatic for more than one subproject's Storybook